jpmedley/mdn-helper/README.md

 ### build

-Searches Chrome's IDL files for filenames matching the provided string, prompts you to select a specific file, builds a JSON file for the [Browser compatibility Database](https://github.com/mdn/browser-compat-data), the builds boilerplate pages formatted for publishing on MDN.
-Use `-i` or `--interactive` to interactively fill in missing information through a series of questions.
-Use `-j` or `--jsonOnly` to create a new JSON boilerplate for the browser compatibility data database, but no draft MDN pages.
+Searches for APIs with filenames matching the provided string, prompts you to select a specific interface, builds a JSON file for the [Browser compatibility Database](https://github.com/mdn/browser-compat-data), and boilerplate pages formatted for publishing on MDN.

 **Syntax:** `build idl _searchString_ -- [(-i | --interactive)] [(-j | --jsonOnly)]`